Why Is It Worth To Choose Ruby on Rails For Your Startup?

 Easy to maintain

-One more reason to choose Ruby on Rails to build websites is a high-security level.
+One more reason to choose Ruby on Rails to build websites is the high-security level.

 You’ve probably read articles about hacking online resources more than once.
 You don’t want something similar to happen with your web platform, do you?
 Fortunately, the RoR developers took the protection issue very seriously.
 When using the Ruby on Rails tools, SQL injections and XSS attacks are excluded.
 Besides, RoR initially contains encryption of passwords and credit card data (and all personal user data), and input parameters are shielded by default.
 Your developer simply has no chance to mess up with security.